EurekaDevSecOps/scan-action/README.md

           scanners: "opengrep,gitleaks,grype"
 ```

-🧘 **Telemetry:** Disabled by default.
-No data leaves your environment.

 ---

 ### Example 2 — Upload Findings to Eureka ASPM

 Use this when you want to see all your scan results in one place inside **Eureka ASPM**.
-Uploading findings adds extra perks: a clean dashboard, easier tracking over time, and smarter deduplication across scanners.
-If you’re working on an open-source project, we have a free plan for you in [Eureka ASPM](https://eurekadevsecops.com).
+Uploading findings adds extra capabilities: a clean dashboard, easier tracking over time, and smarter deduplication across scanners.
+Sign up for or sign into [Eureka ASPM](https://eurekadevsecops.com).

 ```yaml
 name: Code Scan and Upload